-TAKE ADVANTAGE OF COMMUNICATIONS OPPORTUNITIES THAT HAVE SHIFTED DUE TO THE PANDEMIC.
+2 TAKE ADVANTAGE OF COMMUNICATIONS OPPORTUNITIES THAT SHIFTED DURING THE PANDEMIC.

-While communications from educators have typically been paid the greatest attention by parents and families, the unique circumstances of COVID-19 have opened up new opportunities for district-level communicators.
-Because of the need for critical logistics communication from districts over the course of the past year, many families are now paying much closer attention to communications from districts than they were prior to the onset of the pandemic.
+While communications from educators have typically been paid the greatest attention by parents and families, the unique circumstances of COVID-19 opened up new opportunities for district-level communicators.
+Because of the need for critical logistics communication from districts at the onset of the pandemic, many families are now paying much closer attention to communications from districts than they were previously.
 Districts should capitalize on this attention and use the digital methods used to communicate about virtual learning and other logistics to communicate with parents about other key issues related to the impact of COVID-19 - including the shifts in the labor market and what that means for their children's educational journeys.